Tepehuán: Ódami

+Music

 Ódami

 Music is important in Tepehuan life.
 Old Spanish matachines tunes, songs with Tepehuan themes sung in Tepehuan, and popular Spanish-Mexican songs are played at dances and fiestas on homemade violins, gourd rattles, ankle rattles, reed flutes, rasping sticks, and drums.
 Oral tradition is carried on by some adult members of the communities in the spirited performance of folklore.
 Stories include animal tales of regional origin, as well as local renderings of familiar tales of Old World derivation.